 How do they pay for roads, schools and the like?
 Oregonians pay higher income and property taxes than other states, though certainly nothing like you’ll find in the Northeast.
 For travelers enjoying an Oregon vacation, however, it’s a nice bonus and a chance to shave a few cents off a purchase.

 If you’ve never had the decadent privilege of sitting in your car while someone else does the work of pumping your gas, an Oregon vacation will be a treat.
-Oregon joins New Jersey as one of only two states where pumping your own gasoline is illegal.
+Oregon still offers full service at gas stations, and all but the most sparesly populated areas are required to provide at least one attendant to fill your tank.

 If you’re concerned about how the process works, set your fears aside.
 It’s pretty straightforward.